qrak/candledownloader/readme.md

 If you want to download all available historical data for a trading pair, modify the `start_time` argument to the oldest date available on the exchange.
 For example, on Binance, the oldest available data is from August 17, 2017, so you could use `start_time='2017-08-17T00:00:00Z'` to download all available historical data.

+If you don't know exact date when trading started on the exchange, you could use for example `start_time='2010-01-01T00:00:00Z'`

 The script will output progress updates in the console as it downloads the candle data.
 The final output will be saved to a CSV file in the specified output directory with the specified filename.

 ## Output Format